testCodeV01/breath/README.md

 #### Model
 If you want to introduce a authentication to `User` model.<br/>
-Add these lines to `user.rb` like bellow.
+Add these lines to `user.rb` like below.
 ```ruby
 class User < ApplicationRecord
   include Breath::Model